-There were four large cupboards with glass doors and you could see the books stacked neatly inside.
+There were four large cupboards with glass doors; you could see the books stacked neatly inside.
 The uncle had arranged the books with care, confident that his books were safe in this new locality.

 Mintu has observed the gentleman carefully.
 He doesn't appear to be hot-tempered.
 But his own niece has warned that he gets wild with book borrowers!
-Mintu therefore does not dare to step into the house with a request to be allowed to read the books.
+How can Mintu, therefore, dare to step into the house with a request to be allowed to read the books?

 But there is God!
 At least, Mintu does have a guardian angel.

 One day, all of a sudden, a lasting friendship developed between the gentleman and Mintu.
 The reason reads like fiction.
-Mintu, on that day, saved Uncle's life right in the middle of the road!
+Mintu, one day, saved uncle's life right in the middle of the road!

-Mintu had gone to the stationer's to buy an exercise book when she saw the gentleman coming out of his house; Mintu's heart raced.
-She thought that Uncle (she had begun to regard him as her uncle) would soon pass by her but she would not be able to make his acquaintance.
-Uncle goes out every afternoon locking the room behind him; he comes back in the evening.
-Oh, if only Uncle allowed Mintu to remain in the room when he was out she could read to her heart's content!
+Mintu was walking to the stationer's to buy an exercise book when she saw the gentleman come out of his house; Mintu's heart raced.
+She felt a pang of distress at the thought that uncle (she had begun to regard him as her uncle) would soon pass by her, but she would not be able to make his acquaintance.
+Uncle went out every morning, locking the room behind him, and returned in the evening.
+Oh, if only uncle allowed Mintu to stay in the room when he was out, she could read to her heart's content!

-Uncle was approaching nearer and nearer, he was walking at a rapid pace.
-Mintu left the shop and pretended as if she had not noticed him.
-She walked leisurely as though she was in no hurry to reach home.
+Uncle was approaching nearer and nearer; he was walking at a rapid pace.
+Mintu left the shop and pretended as though she had never seen uncle in her life.
+She walked leisurely as if she was in no hurry to reach home.
 Meanwhile the gentleman, who had almost reached Mintu, suddenly slipped and fell on the footpath; his white suit was soiled.

-Now, Uncle would not have fallen had there been no banana skin on the footpath.
-And, if he had not fallen, Mintu could not have rushed to his help.
+Now, uncle would not have fallen if there had been no banana skin on the footpath.
+And, if he had not fallen, Mintu would not have rushed to his help.

 Of course, the gentleman did not require Mintu's help.
-It would not have been possible for a small girl like Mintu to try to pick him up.
+It would have been impossible for a small girl like Mintu to try to pick him up.
 But Mintu will always be acknowledged as the first rescuer.
 If someone falls down on a Kolkata road, he cannot expect to remain lying peacefully for a while.
-Bystanders may or may not physically pull up the person, but their torrent of remarks - "He is dying .....
-He is dying", "What happened .....
+Bystanders may or may not physically pull up the person, but their torrent of remarks - "He is dying ...
+He is dying", "What happened ...
 What happened?", "Water, fan, ambulance", "Can't you see where you are going, mister?", "Oh, you have survived by the skin of your teeth", "Do you suffer from any sort of illness?
 Heart troubles?" - is sure to force him up on his feet.
-The remarks caused Uncle to get up.

-He sat on the road still dazed.
-Mintu rolled her eyes at the public.
+Uncle lifted himself and sat on the road still dazed under the onslaught of the remarks.
+Mintu rolled her eyes at the people.
 "Don't crowd around him," she told them.
 "Can't you see he needs fresh air?
-Oh, look at the state of his clothes - they are all soiled."
+Oh, look at the state of his clothes; they are all soiled."